-Since the spring of 2023, Hozumi has returned to Japan to take up their work as a member of The Hozumi clan, one of Japan and the world's longest documented and unbroken shamanic lineages, who trace their roots back to the antiquity of Mesopotamia and retain hereditary custodianship of several spiritual sites around Japan, such as Neno Shrine in Yugawara Town and Ishikiri Shrine in Osaka.
+Since the spring of 2023, Hozumi has returned to Japan to take up their work as a member of The Hozumi clan, one of Japan and the world's longest documented and unbroken shamanic lineages, who trace their roots back to the antiquity of Mesopotamia and retain hereditary custodianship of several spiritual sites around Japan, including Neno Shrine in Yugawara Town and Ishikiri Tusurgiya Shrine in Osaka.

 Hozumi believes that we are in the times of a global spiritual rebirth, pressurised by looming world war, environmental collapse, economic crises, and technological singularity, and that the Japanese spiritual system has been intentionally protected and preserved by their ancestors and similar Japanese clans for this exact prophesied time.